rsksmart/devportal-1.0/kb/verify-address-ownership.md

 ![](/assets/img/kb/verify-address-ownership/rif-identity-metamask-disable-other-web3-extensions.png)

+Optional:
-Optionally, for a better user experience, you may also wish to click on the extensions icon (jigsaw shape), and in the dropdown, click the pin icon next to MetaMask to ensure it is always visible.
+For a better user experience, you may also wish to click on the extensions icon (jigsaw shape), and in the dropdown, click the pin icon next to MetaMask to ensure it is always visible.